dhis2/capture-app/docs/user/using-the-capture-app.md

 If no attributes are selected, it will just show a row per record with tracked entity type name and relationship creation date.

+When clicking a tracked entity instance you should be taken to the Enrollment Dashboard.
+If the relationship type includes a program, you should be taken to the latest enrollment for that program.
+If no program is specified, you should still be sent to the enrollment dashboard, but without the program.

 ## Enrollment event view and edit page

 ### Navigation